 The average annual snowfall is 33.8 inches.
 Snow rarely accumulates to more than a few inches in depth nor lies on the ground for an extended period.
 Snow depth in Bend exceeds 24 inches in only one winter out of twenty.
 At Mt.
 Bachelor, the ski resort 22 miles southwest of Bend, snow normally reaches depths of 160 to 180 inches.

 St. Charles Medical Center is located in Bend and is the regional referral center for more than 230,000 people in a 32,000-square-mile area of central and eastern Oregon.
 With more than 240 physicians on its medical staff, representing 40 specialties and sub-specialties, and more than 1,950 caregivers, it provides many services usually found only in larger urban areas.
 These include open heart and neurosurgery, comprehensive cancer care, inpatient rehabilitation for stroke and major injury, sophisticated imaging technologies and more.

-St. Charles is Oregon's' only level 2 trauma center east of the Cascade Mountains and has the region's only Level 3 neonatal intensive care unit.
-The hospital increased its inpatient bed capacity to 216 in late 2004 to keep pace with Central Oregon's population growth and is in the midst of expansions in facilities, technology and equipment.
+St. Charles is Oregon's only level 2 trauma center east of the Cascade Mountains and has the region’s only Level 3 neonatal intensive care unit.

 St. Charles and the many other medical facilities in Bend provide state-of-the-art health care for the retired person.
 Many of the nation's top Physicians and Surgeons live in Bend because of the lifestyle found in Central Oregon.